zhan4429/cs116_ctf/team22_report.md

 Once endpoint was uncovered using brute force adding /.git/ to the url we found a number of files and directories.
 One of which was a FLAG file once downloaded and viewed in Notepad exposed the flag.

 ## Challenge 5: Don't ask me if something looks wrong.
-Look again, pay careful attention.
-(Jackson)
+Look again, pay careful attention

 ### Problem